SimmonsRitchie/court_docket_scraper/readme.md

 To run this program, you'll need python 3.6+.
 You'll also need a copy of 'chromedriver', which is included in this repo.
 Chromedriver is an executable used to control Chrome.
 It's maintained by the Chromium team.

 You'll also need to have a number of python libraries installed.
-This program makes heavy use of selenium for scraping, pdfminer for parsing the pdfs, and pandas for cleaning and sorting the scraped data.
+This program makes heavy use of selenium, which uses chromedriver to conduct the scrape, pdfminer for parsing the pdfs, and pandas for cleaning and sorting the scraped data.

 Before running, you'll want to open up your terminal and pip install the following: